The following child protection procedures are underpinned by numerous pieces of legislation including Working Together to Safeguard Children 2018.

 - Seek to promote the Christian faith through their role in GBM in a safe, caring and empowering manner

-- Ensure that there’s a minimum of two adults aged 18 plus, working with any group of children and young people, one of whom must have completed GBM’s equipping training
+- Ensure that there’s a minimum of two adults aged 18 plus, working with any group of children and young people, both must have completed GBM’s equipping training and be registered with the GB Support Centre.
+This could be two leaders or one leader and an assistant leader but not two assistant leaders/helpers

 - Respect the privacy of children and young people in changing rooms